 Why Hispanic Heritage Month Is Important

-It celebrates American diversity and educates people on the positive impact that different Latino/a groups have made on the nation.
-The celebration gives the Latino/a community space to commemorate their past and look to the future.
+It celebrates American diversity and offers an education on the impact of Hispanic and Latino/a people on the nation.
+The celebration also gives Hispanic and Latino/a communities space to commemorate their past and look to the future.

-Part of the goal of Hispanic Heritage Month is to increase the visibility of people, achievements, and events that helped shape the United States.
+Part of the goal of Hispanic Heritage Month is to increase the visibility of people, achievements, and events that have helped shape the United States.
 You can learn about famed artists, leaders, performers, and politicians who continue making a difference.

-Organizations may highlight ongoing challenges for Latino/a people and bring attention to the issues within their communities.
-The month also celebrates the multiple and diverse identities among Latino/a groups, welcoming others to observe their traditions and festivals.
+Organizations may highlight ongoing challenges for Hispanic and Latino/a people and bring attention to issues within their communities.
+The month also celebrates the multiple and diverse identities among Hispanic and Latino/a people, welcoming others to observe and participate in their traditions and festivals.

-These celebrations can stimulate community involvement, provide young people with inspirational content, and encourage more organizations to increase diversity and opportunities for Latino/a people.
+These celebrations can stimulate community involvement, provide inspirational content, and encourage more organizations to increase diversity and opportunities for Hispanic and Latino/a people.

-Ways to Celebrate Hispanic Heritage Month
+5 Ways to Celebrate Hispanic Heritage Month 2022

 Hispanic Heritage Month Activities and Resources